 Are you ready to remove the uncertainty from your HVAC temperature settings?
 You set it and forget with a programmable thermostat.
 Through better efficiency, thermostat technology has significantly shaped how we can regulate energy consumption for the better.
 Using a programmable thermostat can save about $180 annually, according to Energy Star if used correctly.

 Take some specialist advice for those summer heatwaves to help you save money on your energy costs.
-All American Heating and Air is ready to assist you with any HVAC services, so contact the Triangle experts who know how to keep your home or business cool and comfortable.
+All American Heating and Air is ready to assist you with any HVAC services, so contact the Triangle heating and cooling experts who know how to keep your home or business cool and comfortable.